Ziang-Lu/Database-Learning-Notes/5-MongoDB/MongoDB.md

   show collections;  // Show all the collections in "test" database

-  db.posts.renameCollection("articles");  // Rename the "posts" to "articles"
+  db.posts.renameCollection("articles");  // Rename the "posts" collection to "articles"

   db.posts.drop();  // Delete the "posts" collection
   ```